Frequently Asked Questions

-Here is more information about Places for People, and about what would happen if SYHA joins PfP as a subsidiary (a company that is owned by another organisation).
-This page was last updated in July 2025.
+Here is more information about Places for People, and about will happen when SYHA joins PfP as a subsidiary (a company that is owned by another organisation).
+This page was last updated in November 2025.

 We have categorised the questions into four themes: The partnership, My home, My services and Customer engagement.